APPENDICES

 Not until decades after the first of them reached Louisiana did a Vincent family line emerge on the western prairies:

 Pierre Vincent, age 36, was still a bachelor when he crossed on Le Beaumont, the third of the Seven Ships, from France, which reached New Orleans in August 1785.
-It was Pierre who established the western branch of the family:
+It was Pierre who established the western branch of the Acadian Vincent family.
+From the 1820s, when a cousin moved from St. James Parish to the Bayou Teche valley, only the western branch of the family remained:

 1

-Oldest son Joseph, by his second wife, born on the upper Vermilion in April 1791, married Marie Louise, called Lise, daughter of fellow Acadian Basile Landry, at the St. Martinville church, St. Martin Parish, in November 1814.
-Their son Joseph, fils was born on the upper Vermilion in April 1817, Laisin in August 1824 but died at age 5 in April 1830, Remise was baptized at the Vermilionville church, Lafayette Parish, at age 1 year, 1 month, in February 1827, Ursin was baptized at age 11 months in February 1829, Valsin was born in November 1829, and Sévin in April 1838.
+Oldest son Joseph, by his father's second wife, born on the upper Vermilion in April 1791, married Marie Louise dite Lise, daughter of fellow Acadians Basile Landry and Marie Anne Mire of Côte Gelée, at the St. Martinville church, St. Martin Parish, in November 1814.
+They settled on the upper Vermilion.
+Their son Joseph, fils was born in April 1817, Laisin in August 1824 but died at age 5 in April 1830, Remise was baptized at the Vermilionville church, Lafayette Parish, at age 1 year, 1 month, in February 1827, Ursin was baptized at age 11 months in February 1829, Valsin was born in November 1829, and Sevin in April 1838.
 Their daughters married into the Dronet, Landry, Rolin, and Suire families.

 1a

-Joseph, fils married Adèle, daughter of French Creole Éloi Simon, at the Vermilionville church, Lafayette Parish, in July 1839; Adèle's mother was a Boudreaux.
+Joseph, fils married Adèle, daughter of Éloi Simon and his Acadian wife Adélaïde Boudreaux, at the Vermilionville church in July 1839.
 Their son Éloi was born in Lafayette Parish in March 1842, Joseph III in August 1857, and Pierre near Youngsville, Lafayette Parish, in November 1859.
+Their daughter married into the Sellers and Simon families.

-Éloi married cousin Marie Renée, daughter of Alexander Simon, at the Vermilionville church, Lafayette Parish, in October 1860; Marie Renée's mother was a Trahan.
-Their son Maxilien le jeune was born in Lafayette Parish in August 1861.
+Éloi married cousin Marie Renée, daughter of Alexander Simon and his Acadian wife Marie Renée Trahan, at the Vermilionville church in October 1860.
+They settled near Youngsville.
+Their son Maxilien le jeune was born in August 1861, Théogène in March 1866, and Eugène in April 1867.

 1b

-Valsin married Joséphine, daughter of fellow Acadian Jean Pierre Landry, at the New Iberia church, then in St. Martin but now in Iberia Parish, in November 1847.
-Their son Théolin was born near New Iberia in July 1851, and Paulin in July 1855.
-Valsin remarried to fellow Acadian Rosalie Elina Broussard probably in the early 1850s.
-Their son Théosine was born near Abbeville, Vermilion Parish, in November 1853, and Demosthène in June 1856.
+Valsin married Joséphine, daughter of fellow Acadians Jean Pierre Landry and Adélaïde Broussard, at the New Iberia church, then in St. Martin but now in Iberia Parish, in November 1847.
+They settled near New Iberia.
+Their son Théolin was born in July 1851, and Paulin in July 1855.
+Their daughter married a Landry cousin.

 1c

-Ursin married fellow Acadian Adélaïde Landry probably in the early or mid-1850s.
-Their son Jules was born near Abbeville, Vermilion Parish, in August 1861, and Dolze in January 1865.
+Ursin married fellow Acadian Adélaïde Landry probably in the early or mid-1850s, place unrecorded.
+Their son Jules was born near Abbeville, Vermilion Parish, in August 1861, Dolzé in January 1865, and Alcide in November 1866.

 1d

-Sévin married Marguerite Odèide, daughter of French Canadian Pierre Primeaux, at the Abbeville church, Vermilion Parish, in December 1859.
+Sevin married Marguerite Odèide, daughter of Pierre Primeaux and Célestine Gisclard, at the Abbeville church in December 1859.
 Their son Pierre Adolphe was born near Abbeville in January 1863, and Joseph Fernez in April 1865.

 2

-Pierre, fils, by his second wife, born on the upper Vermilion in August 1795, married Sally, sometimes called Céleste and Sarah, daughter of Anglo American Jacob Ryan, at the St. Martinville church, St. Martin Parish, in November 1811.
-Their son Olivier was born on the upper Vermilion in October 1817, Émilien le jeune, also called Siméon, in March 1820, Isaac in February 1824, and Lasty was baptized at the Vermilionville church, Lafayette Parish, age 9 months, in November 1832.
+Pierre, fils, by his father's second wife, born on the upper Vermilion in August 1795, married Sally, also called Céleste and Sarah, daughter of Jacob Ryan and Mary Ryan of Vermilion, at the St. Martinville church, St. Martin Parish, in November 1811.
+They settled on the upper Vermilion.
+Their son Olivier was born in October 1817, Émilien le jeune, also called Siméon, in March 1820, Isaac in February 1824, and Lasty, also called Sosthène, was baptized at the Vermilionville church, Lafayette Parish, age 9 months, in November 1832.
 They may also have had a son named François le jeune, who may have been Olivier.
 Their daughter married into the Ledoux family.
-Pierre, fils died in St. Martin Parish in May 1860; the St. Martinville priest who recorded his burial said that Pierre was 80 years old when he died, but he was "only" 64.
+Pierre, fils died in St. Martin Parish in May 1860; the St. Martinville priest who recorded the burial said that Pierre was age 80 when he died; he was 64.

 2a

-François le jeune married fellow Acadian Sylvanie Trahan probably in the late 1830s.
+François le jeune married fellow Acadian Sylvanie Trahan probably in the late 1830s, place unrecorded.
 Their son Joseph was born near Grand Coteau, St. Landry Parish, in June 1844, François, fils in October 1847, and John in November 1849.

 2b

-Isaac married Anglo Creole Élisabeth Lyons probably in the early 1840s.
-Their son William was born near Grand Coteau, St. Landry Parish, in June 1844.
+Isaac married Anglo Creole Élisabeth Lyons probably in the early 1840s, place unrecorded.
+Their son William was born near Grand Coteau in June 1844.

 2c

-Émilien le jeune married Anglo Creole Tabitha Lyons, perhaps a kinswoman of his brother Isaac's wife, probably in the late 1840s.
-Their son Jean Andreson was born in Calcasieu Parish and baptized at the Grand Coteau church, St. Landry Parish, age unrecorded, in June 1850, Joseph Martin was born in March 1852, Daniel in January 1853, and William Edgar in St. Landry Parish in January 1856.
+Émilien le jeune married Anglo Creole Tabitha Lyons, perhaps a kinswoman of his brother Isaac's wife, probably in the late 1840s, place unrecorded.
+Their son Jean Andréson was born in Calcasieu Parish and baptized, age unrecorded, by a Grand Coteau priest in June 1850, Joseph Martin was born in March 1852, Daniel in January 1853, and William Edgar in January 1856.

 2d

-Lasty married fellow Acadian Oliva Benoit probably in the late 1840s.
-Their son Aladin was born near Grand Coteau, St. Landry Parish, in December 1849.
+Lasty/Sosthène married fellow Acadian Oliva Benoit probably in the late 1840s, place unrecorded.
+Their son Aladin was born near Grand Coteau in December 1849.
+They were living near Abbeville in the late 1860s.
+Their daughter married into the Chiasson family.

 3

-Jean-Baptiste-Amédée or Aimé, also called Désiré-Jean-Baptiste, from his second wife, born on the upper Vermilion in September 1797, married Marie Amélie or Azélie, daughter of fellow Acadian Agricole Hébert, at the St. Martinville church, St. Martin Parish, in June 1819, on the same day his younger brother Maximilien married there.
-Jean-Baptiste-Amédée and Azélie's son Édouard was born on the upper Vermilion in March 1820, Ursin in August 1821, Osémé in 1822, Marcillien in September 1824, Pierre Valsin or Aladin, in July 1828, Gerasin in September 1830, a child, named unrecorded, perhaps a son, died a day after its birth in February 1834, Sosthène was baptized at the Vermilion church, Lafayette Parish, age 3 months, in October 1837, and Désiré was born in July 1841.
-Their daughters married into the Broussard and Hébert families.
-Jean-Baptiste died in Lafayette Parish in November 1848; the Vermilionville priest who recorded his burial called him Désiré Jean Baptiste and said that he was 48 years old when he died, but he was 51.
+Jean-Baptiste-Amédée or Aimé, also called Désiré-Jean-Baptiste, from his father's second wife, born on the upper Vermilion in September 1797, married Marie Amélie or Azélie, daughter of fellow Acadians Agricole Hébert and Hélène Prejean of Vermilion, at the St. Martinville church in June 1819, on the same day his younger brother Maximilien married there.
+They settled on the upper Vermilion.
+Jean-Baptiste-Amédée and Azélie's son Édouard was born in March 1820, Ursin in August 1821, Osémé in 1822, Marcillien in September 1824, Pierre Valsin or Aladin, in July 1828, Gerasin, also called Célestin, in September 1830, a child, named unrecorded, died a day after its birth in February 1834, Sosthène was baptized at the Vermilionville church, Lafayette Parish, age 3 months, in October 1837, and Désiré was born in July 1841.
+Their daughters married into the Broussard, Hébert, and Schexnayder families.
+Jean-Baptiste died in Lafayette Parish in November 1848; the Vermilionville priest who recorded the burial said that Désiré Jean Baptiste, as he called him, was age 48 when he died.
+He was 51.

 3a

-Ursin married Eremise, 19-year-old daughter of fellow Acadian Augustin Boudreaux, at the Vermilionville church, Lafayette Parish, in July 1843, and remarried to Françoise Clonise, daughter of French Creole Alexis Bertrand, at the Vermilionville church in September 1851; Françoise's mother was a Richard
+Ursin married Eremise, 19-year-old daughter of fellow Acadians Augustin Boudreaux and Scholastique Hébert, at the Vermilionville church in July 1843, and remarried to Françoise Clonise, daughter of Alexis Bertrand and his Acadian wife Marguerite Richard, at the Vermilionville church in September 1851.

 3b

-Édouard married 22-year-old Julienne, another daughter of Augustin Boudreaux, at the Vermilionville church, Lafayette Parish, in November 1843.
-Their son Belzire was born near Abbeville, Vermilion Parish, in June 1853, Éloi le jeune in September 1854, Moïse in December 1855, and Care in April 1858.
-Their daughter married into the Blanc family.
+Édouard married 22-year-old Julienne, another daughter of Augustin Boudreaux and Scholastique Hébert, at the Vermilionville church in November 1843.
+Their son Belzire was born near Abbeville, Vermilion Parish, in June 1853, Éloi in September 1854[sic, probably 1844], Moïse in December 1855, and Care, perhaps a son, in April 1858.
+Their daughters married into the Blanc and Hébert families.

 3c

-Osémé married Aspasie, daughter of German Creole Michel Faulk, at the Vermilionville church, Lafayette Parish, in August 1845; Aspasie's mother was a Broussard.
-Their son Joseph Neuville was born near Abbeville, Vermilion Parish, in July 1846, Théoville in July 1848, Augustin in August 1853, and Belzire in March 1858.
+Osémé married Aspasie, daughter of Michel Faulk and his Acadian wife Marie Delphine Broussard, called a Ranson by the recording priest, at the Vermilionville church in August 1845.
+Their son Joseph Neuville, called Neuville, was born near Abbeville in July 1846, Théoville in July 1848, Augustin in August 1853, and Belzire in March 1858.
 Their daughter married into the Mouton family.

 3d

-Pierre Valsin married Marie Alida or Azema, daughter of fellow Acadian Joseph Zéphirin Trahan, at the Vermilionville church, Lafayette Parish, in December 1845.
-Their son Désiré le jeune was born in Lafayette Parish in February 1848, Joseph Théosime near Abbeville, Vermilion Parish, in December 1851, Jules in December 1855, and Émile in July 1861.
-Their daughter married into the Broussard family.
+Pierre Valsin/Aladin married Marie Alida or Azéma, daughter of fellow Acadians Joseph Zéphirin Trahan and Marie Célestine Trahan, at the Vermilionville church in December 1845.
+Their son Désiré le jeune was born in Lafayette Parish in February 1848 but died near Abbeville in January 1866, age 17, Joseph Théosime near Abbeville in December 1851, Jules in December 1855 but died at age 10 in January 1866, Émile was born in July 1861, and Numa was baptized at the Abbeville church, age 1 1/2 months, in May 1866.
+Their daughters married into the Boudreaux and Broussard families.

 3e